 For simplicity maximizers:

 Both are no-annual-fee cards.
 Zero cost to carry.
-The SavorOne covers three major spending categories at 3%, and the Double Cash handles the rest at 2%.
-Combined effective rate is typically 2.3% to 2.5% depending on your spending mix.
+The Blue Cash Everyday covers three everyday categories at 3% up to the caps, and the Active Cash handles everything else at 2% uncapped.
+Combined effective rate typically lands between 2.2% and 2.5% depending on your spending mix.
 Not the highest possible, but it costs $0 and takes zero effort.

 The math vs a single card